Relationship Between Voltage, Current and Resistance

 - Current is the continuous and uniform flow of charge around the circuit and is measured in “ Amperes ” or “ Amps ” and has the symbol “ I ”.

-- The effective (rms) value of an AC current has the same average power loss equivalent to a DC current flowing through a resistive element.
+- The effective (rms) value of an alternating current has the same average power loss equivalent to a direct current flowing through a resistive element.

 - Resistance is the opposition to current flowing around a circuit.